ScriptRaccoon/portfolio-website/src/data/posts/google-apps-script-setup.md

 console.log("The answer is", answer);
 ```

-In this case, you should not use the `--minify` option by esbuild.
-The reason is that you want to access the functions in Google's editor by their original names to set up triggers later.

 Unfortunately, I did not find a way to configure esbuild to avoid having the outdated `var` keyword in the output.
 But it does not matter that much if we keep the TypeScript source files as our single source of truth.

 Add the output file `dist/code.js` to the `.gitignore` file.